bioinfo-core-BGU/NeatSeq-Flow_Workflows/DeSeq_Workflow/Tutorial.md

    3. **Edit the "redirects" options of the "DESeq2" step**

         - **Below the "redirects" in the left panel of the GUI:**
-          - Click on the "--DESIGN" option and edit the "Value" field to : '~ Genotype + Age + Genotype:Age' then click the "Edit" button.
+          - Click on the "--DESIGN" option and edit the "Value" field to : '~ Genotype + Age + Genotype:Age' (**Dont forget the quotation marks**) then click the "Edit" button.
-          - Click on the "--LRT" option and edit the "Value" field to : '~ Genotype + Age' then click the "Edit" button.
+          - Click on the "--LRT" option and edit the "Value" field to : '~ Genotype + Age' (**Dont forget the quotation marks**) then click the "Edit" button.
-          - Click on the "--CONTRAST" option and edit the "Value" field to : 'Genotype,N2,mir-71|Age,Day0,Day5' then click the "Edit" button.
+          - Click on the "--CONTRAST" option and edit the "Value" field to : 'Genotype,N2,mir-71|Age,Day0,Day5' (**Dont forget the quotation marks**) then click the "Edit" button.
           - Click on the "--X_AXIS" option and edit the "Value" field to : 'Age' then click the "Edit" button.
           - Click on the "--GROUP" option and edit the "Value" field to : 'Genotype' then click the "Edit" button.
           - Click on the "--PCA_COLOR" option and edit the "Value" field to : 'Genotype' then click the "Edit" button.